 Originally from Italy, Benedetta Berti is a policy adviser and consultant.

-An Eisenhower Global Fellow and a TED Senior Fellow, Benedetta has held positions at West Point, the Institute for National Security Studies and the Foreign Policy Research Institute, among others.
+An Eisenhower Global Fellow and a TED Senior Fellow, Benedetta is also Associate Researcher at the Institute for European Studies at Vrije Universiteit Brussels and a Senior Fellow at the Foreign Policy Research Institute.
+In the past, she has held positions at West Point, the Institute for National Security Studies and Tel Aviv University, among others.
 Since 2018, Benedetta serves as Head of Policy Planning in the Office of the Secretary General at NATO.

 In the past decade, Benedetta has worked in NGOs and research institutes in Latin America, the Middle East, and the US, focusing on human rights, internal conflict, and political violence.
 Her areas of expertise include human security, internal conflict, integration of armed groups, post-conflict stabilization and peace-building, as well as violence prevention and reduction and crisis management and prevention.